 We are heading towards the end of 2020, and some questions remain in our minds.
 When will this pandemic be over?
-Will the vaccine reach us soon?
+Will the vaccines reach us soon?
 When can we travel again?
 One thing is for sure; we may not have any definite answer to any of these questions.
 It seems that things are not going to change overnight, and we are in this for a long haul.

 A better approach would be to focus on the things that we can control, rather than dwelling a lot on things that we do not influence.
 For instance, we can not speed up the manufacturing and distribution process of vaccines by merely thinking about it.
 Instead, we can look to ourselves, identify things that we want to improve and make real, meaningful changes to our life through actions.

 There is no doubt that the situation brought about by the pandemic not only took its toll on us emotionally and mentally, but it affected our careers and businesses as well.
-In this article, I write about five things that I think dental professionals should do while waiting for the pandemic to be over:
+In this article, I write about five things that I think dental professionals should do while waiting for the pandemic to be over.